Adithyaj467/learn/README.md

-# learn
+# revise
-a repo created to learn remote git connections
+a repo created to check my memory on remote git connections 😲